 The Department of Modern Languages and Literatures will offer a Foreign Film Series in March.
-Six films will be shown in room 136 of the Hurley Convergence Center at 7:30 p.m.
+Six films will be screened in the Digital Auditorium of the Hurley Convergence Center at 7:30pm.
 They are open to the public without charge and have English subtitles.
 Following each screening there will be a reception which will include refreshments and a faculty-led discussion!

 Plot summaries courtesy of IMDb.com